adfleshner/Theme-Changer/README.md

 Also playing a litle bit with the support design library.

-Sytle Keys now run off of the Style ids that are already loaded into the system.
+Style keys now run off of the Style ids that are already loaded into the system.